Sarocharu: Release

 The film was cleared by Central Board of Film Certification on 19 December 2012.
 The film was released on 21 December 2012.
 The film was released in 450 screens worldwide.
 The film was also dubbed and released in Hindi as Jabardast Aashiq in 2016.

 Critical reception

-The film received Positive - Mixed Reviews from Critics.

-123telugu stated that " Overall, Sarocharu ends up being an OK watch. " and has given a rating 3/5 for the film.
-SuperGoodMovies stated that " Go and Watch Sarocharu, It is just one time watchable movie because of Raviiteja. " and has given a rating 2.25/5 for the film.
-Oneindia entertainment has given a rating 3/5 for the film.
-Apherald stated that "Ravi teja sank his ship yet again with Kajal over shadowing him in this film.
-Justification for 'Manchi Prema Katha Tho' is incomplete with multiple errors" and has given a rating 2/5 for the film.
+The film received mixed-to-positive reviews from critics.
+Karthik Pasupulate of The Times of India rated the film two out of five stars and wrote that "The music by Devi Sri Prasad is just as unremarkable as the rest of the movie.
+The writing, humor, editing and packaging all look too clichéd and to make matters worse there seems to me more philosophizing than any real romance.
+It all looks a little too daft in the end".

 Box office

 The film has collected a share of ₹127 million in Andhra Pradesh in its first weekend.
 The film has collected $7,037 from 15 screens in the US in its second weekend and the per screen average is $469.
 The film has collected ₹3.13 million in ten days in US.
 The film grossed ₹550 million worldwide at the box office.